CodrJS/.github/profile/README.md

 ## Microservices

+All microservices are hidden within an internal kubernetes network.
+In the future, a Nginx server will be deployed on top of these services and expose the endpoints by proxying the routes to the correct location.

 **Core Domain**
 - ~[Service] `codr-core-controller` • [[repo](https://github.com/CodrJS/codr-core-controller)]
 [[docker image](https://github.com/CodrJS/codr-core-controller/pkgs/container/codr-core-controller)] • Handles complex logic and forwards CRUD operations to the specified entity.~